Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 What are we seeing here?
 It appears that there is some degree of seasonality in the data.
 We can see that there are very few games with relatively low attendance during the middle of the season?
 Perhaps this is because school is out in the summer months and it helps bolster attendance.
 Additionally, are there other sports competing with baseball during these months?

 If you look past the sixtieth game you will notice that 2024 has a surge in attendance.
-Maybe this because they were in a playoff race.
+Maybe this is because they were in a playoff race.
 Line graphs are also interesting because if you notice trend and seasonality you might be able to decompose those components using exponential smoothing or even a moving average.
 In practice, I have found limited use for these techniques in sports.
 However, it is something to think about and to be aware of.

 Tile plots (or heatmaps) add a level of dimensionality to data and can be extremely useful.
 This one is a little different.
 We need to do some aggregation on the data before visualizing it.
-We'll use the _dplyr_ for most transformations.
+We'll use the `dplyr` for most transformations.
 It just makes life easier.
-This is very different than what you will tend to see in languages such as python. it uses the pipe _%>%_ to say the words _then do_.
+This is very different than what you will tend to see in languages such as python. it uses the pipe `%>%` to say the words _then do_.
 You'll be seeing a lot more of it.
 Try it out on some data.
 In this case we are just picking some columns, grouping them, and then creating an aggregation.
 It feels similar to SQL.
-I wonder why...
+I wonder why?...
 This plot can be seen in figure \@ref(fig:chthreetileplotex).